7th Regional Community Defense Group

-The 7th Regional Community Defense Group, Army Reserve Command; is a line unit of the Army Reserve Command.
+The 7th Regional Community Defense Group, Army Reserve Command; is a line unit of the Philippine Army Reserve Command.
 It was created for the sole purpose of Reserve Force management, procurement, and organisation in the areas encompassing Central Visayas.

 Mission

 To develop, organize train, equip and administer a highly competent mobilizeable reserve force as an integral component of the total army and in the defense of the region and to participate in socio-economic development effort.

 Vision

 A capable and responsible mobilizeable Citizen Armed Force as a component of the total army in pursuit of its constitutionally mandated expanded mission.

 Training

 Training is the major task handled by 7RCDG, ARESCOM.
 Its primary arms are the university/college-based Department of Military Science and Tactics-administered mandatory basic and the optional advanced Reserve Officer Training Corps (ROTC); and the territorial unit-administered Basic Citizen's Military Training (BCMT).

 Basic ROTC and BCMT graduates are enlisted as Privates in the Reserve Force, while advanced ROTC graduates are enlisted as Sergeants.
 Completion of Advance ROTC is considered a graduate qualification in Military Science, and such graduates who subsequently progress to the Probationary Officer Training Course (POTC) are commissioned as 2nd Lieutenants.

 Other than time-in-grade and merit promotions, rank adjustments are authorized depending on civilian qualifications, as well as their reciprocity to the operating environment.